ThreeDeeJay/Boneworks-Mod-Loader/README.md

 "I can't find my BONEWORKS folder" - **If you cannot find your BONEWORKS installation folder, it is usually located under `C:\Program Files\Steam\steamapps\common\BONEWORKS`**

-"The application will not run" - **If the application not running, make sure to disable your antiviruses and/or firewalls, as they may interfere with the application.**
+"The application will not run" - **If the application is not running, make sure to disable your antiviruses and/or firewalls, as they may interfere with the application.**